langur

 Lists, strings, and hashes are indexed with square brackets.

 List and string indexing is 1-based.
+0 is not a valid index number for a string or list.

 invalid index and alternate